KxSystems/docs/docs/wp/disaster-management/index.md

 ## Pre-processing

-To highlight the need to preprocess the data being used in this paper, the following are examples of some tweets within the corpus
+To highlight the need to preprocess the data used in this paper, the following are examples of some tweets seen within the corpus

 ```q
 // tweet contains user handle with leading at symbol and numeric values